Become a Reviewer

 Reviewers play an extremely important role in the peer review process.
 Efforts of reviewers are the key for the objectives of a fair and timely review process for all of our manuscripts and the publications of only papers of the highest quality.

-If you're interested in serving as a reviewer of IJESD, please fill out the Application Form and send it to the editorial office at firstname.lastname@example.org, then your application will be processed in 5 working days (Only Ph.D. holders are qualified to apply for reviewers).
+If you're interested in serving as a reviewer of IJESD, please send your application request to the editorial office at firstname.lastname@example.org, then your application will be processed in 5 working days (Only Ph.D. holders are qualified to apply for reviewers).

 You should not accept a review assignment if you have a potential competing interest, including the following: